oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/SecuringTheRestEndpoint.md

 ![](../../../../common/images/customer.logo2.png)

-# Migration of Monolith to Cloud Native
+# Migration of Monolith to Cloud Native - Securing the REST endpoint

+This module is a discussion module, there are no exercises for you to do.

 ## Should I secure my REST API ?